fixongbg/cdceprog_DFO/README.md

 # How to program DFO with cdceprog
 This is a guide for programming DFOs for the Mega Drive, Playstation and Saturn with a Raspberry Pi.
-This corrects the sync frequence with a DFO (Dual Frequence Oscillator) to match 60Hz on PAL consoles.
+This corrects the sync frequence with a DFO (Dual Frequence Oscillator) to match 60Hz on PAL consoles when using region modded PAL/NTSC consoles.
 This is my collection of files to make the process much easier do.
 Credit goes to ikorb.

 # Connections

 To connect the DFO to the Raspberry Pi, check the nice overview of the GPIO connector [here](http://pi.gadgetoid.com/pinout).
-The programming pins on the side of the DFO must be connected as follows:
+The programming pins on the DFO must be connected as follows:

 * DFO `SDA` to RasPi pin 3
 * DFO `SCL` to RasPi pin 5